HL7/davinci-ecdx/input/pagecontent/attachments.md

 Attachments for Claims or Prior Authorization introduces the concepts of *solicited* and *unsolicited* workflows:

 #### Solicited Workflow
-A solicited based attachment request, is a non-CDex FHIR request where a payer may send a portal, letter, X12 or other type of request to the provider for additional information to support a claim or prior authorization.
-In response, the additional information is being sent from the provider system/EMR using CDEX Attachments.
+A solicited based attachment request, is a non-CDex FHIR request where a payer may send a portal, letter, X12 message or other type of request to the provider for additional information to support a claim or prior authorization.
+In response, the additional information is being sent from the provider system/EMR using CDex Attachments.
 The attachment is then re-associated with the claim or prior authorization.

 ##### Example Scenarios:
 1. Submitting additional information for a prior authorization.